rexroni/mkninja/README.md

 have been updated, much like CMake or Meson.

 When mkninja runs, it imports the top-level `mkninja.py` of your project as the special module name `root`.
-If you have another `mkninja.py in a subdirectory like `tools/mkninja.py` you may import it as a python module as `root.tools` and use it as you would normally use a python module.
+If you have another `mkninja.py` in a subdirectory like `tools/mkninja.py` you may import it with `import root.tools` and use it as you would normally use a python module.

 Note that only the `mkninja.py` in the root directory is automatically imported.
 Any subdirectories containing `mkninja.py` files must be need to be